Music of Detroit: National breakthrough (1990s)

-The early 1990s Detroit hip hop scene was the launching point for several prominent female rappers, including Nikki D., Smiley, and Boss.
+The early 1990s Detroit hip-hop scene was the launching point for several prominent female rappers, including Nikki D., Smiley, and Boss.
 MC Breed, who was originally from Flint, Michigan, launched his career in Detroit and would go on to national success with a G-funk sound influenced by West Coast hip-hop, while Awesome Dre became the first Detroit rapper to appear on Yo!
 MTV Raps and BET's Rap City.
 The mid-90s would come to be known as Detroit hip-hop's "Golden Age".
-However, despite the city being predominantly African American, many of Detroit's most successful hip-hop acts have been white rappers.
+Despite the city being predominantly African American, many of Detroit's most successful hip-hop acts have been white rappers.

-A thriving local hip hop scene developed with club parties at St. Andrew's Hall on Friday evenings and the following day, at the clothing store the Hip Hop Shop, emcee Proof hosted rap battles showcasing the skills of young, developing rap talents.
+A thriving local hip-hop scene developed with club parties at St. Andrew's Hall on Friday evenings and the following day, at the clothing store the Hip Hop Shop, emcee Proof hosted rap battles showcasing the skills of young, developing rap talents.
 The Hip Hop Shop opened in 1993 and closed in 1997, before reopening under new management in 2005, where it stayed in business until 2014, when the store shut down again.
 Not all Detroit rappers, however, developed their careers out of this battle rap scene, as Esham, Kid Rock and Insane Clown Posse all developed their own paths to success, before the Hip Hop Shop had even opened.
 The Hip Hop Shop scene did, however, help a young Eminem develop his lyrical skills and flow.
 As M&M, he appeared on Bassmint Productions' single "Steppin' On To The Scene" in 1990.
 Two years later, he appeared in an acting performance in the music video for Champtown's single "Do-Da-Dippity".
 The same year, Champtown, Chaos Kid and Eminem formed the group Soul Intent, releasing "What Color Is Soul" in 1992, followed by "Biterphobia" and "Fuckin' Backstabber" in 1995, the latter of which featured an appearance from rapper Proof.
 Champtown released the album Check It the following year, in the same year Eminem released his debut album Infinite.
-After being discovered by Jimmy Iovine and Dr. Dre, Eminem would go on to achieve mainstream success with The Slim Shady LP in 1999, which was certified 5x platinum.
-Credited with popularizing hip hop in middle America, Eminem is critically acclaimed as one of the greatest rappers of all time.
+After being discovered by Jimmy Iovine and Dr. Dre, Eminem would go on to achieve mainstream success with The Slim Shady LP in 1999, which was certified 5× platinum.
+Credited with popularizing hip-hop in middle America, Eminem is critically acclaimed as one of the greatest rappers of all time.
 Eminem's global success and acclaimed works are widely regarded as having broken racial barriers for the acceptance of white rappers in popular music, as well as helping launch the nationally successful careers of other Detroit rappers, including Hush, Proof, Obie Trice and Trick Trick, and forming the groups D12, and Bad Meets Evil, the latter of which featured fellow Detroit rapper Royce da 5'9".